Choosing a new camera is daunting. Choosing a whole new system is scary.

 Ergonomics was really important; some cameras are just too fiddly for my large hands.
 After numerous trips to shops trying different models I rejected plenty.
 My fingers couldn’t comfortably release the shutter on some without hitting an incorrect button.
 Others I could not hold to my eye without my nose getting in the way.
 Some had the viewfinder in the wrong place and others were too heavy.

-Publishers won’t win advertising revenue by featuring unfavourable reports of their sponsor’s latest shiny new camera, so I’m sceptical of professional camera reviews.
+Publishers won’t win advertising revenue by featuring unfavourable reports of their sponsor’s latest shiny new camera, so I’m sceptical of many professional camera reviews.
 I read separate reviews of the same camera in two popular photography magazines.
 One reckoned the camera was a technological wonderment, the second gave it a mediocre rating.
 The first review was adjacent to an advert for that very camera.
 They didn’t advertise in the second magazine.
 Reviewers also fuss over tiny performance differences.
 It makes good reading, but the small variances within similar price brackets make little difference to the majority of photographers.

 High pixel count is a marketing ploy.
 8 megapixels is more than enough to produce high quality A3 prints.
 Wedding album photos are far smaller and many images I sell end up online, reduced in size to around 2 megapixels.
 Larger image files also take more time to upload and use up valuable storage space.